iwantmyname/blog/preview/2014-11-14-should-you-put-all-your-products-and-ideas-on-one-domain.md

 The proposed solution?
 From Brian Knapp, in an article titled, [Everything On One Domain](http://retromocha.com/learn/put-everything-on-one-domain/):

 >There is so much more value in having everything on this website than there is in having even two or three different domains we are managing.
-From an SEO perspective, every time we promote our website we get links and attention that helps promote our other products.
-From an email marketing perspective, we are building a single mailing list that we can promote anything on.

 Further on...